Free CEU: 7/11 Muscle Tone and Tone Management: General Positioning Strategies for Clients with Increased Tone

-Join OT Michelle Lange for this live webinar on 7/11 with IACET CEUs provided by NRRTS as an authorized provider.
+Join OT Michelle Lange for this webinar with IACET CEUs provided by NRRTS as an authorized provider.

 Course Overview